 - Maximum out-of-pocket costs.
 Insurers are required to limit how much consumers can pay in out-of-pocket costs (including deductibles, co-payments, and co-insurance) for covered benefits in a given year.
 In 2024, the limits are $9,450 for individuals and $18,900 for families.

 - Small Business Health Options Program (SHOP).
 Small employers eligible for this program may receive a small business health care tax credit worth up to 50 percent of premium costs for up to two years.
-In most states, the SHOP marketplace operates through direct enrollment with insurers, and the small business health care tax credit, previously only available with coverage purchased through the SHOP marketplace, can now be used for certain non-SHOP small group plans if the business has a principal address in a county without SHOP plans available (see more information here).
+In most states, the SHOP Marketplace operates through direct enrollment with insurers, and the small business health care tax credit, previously only available with coverage purchased through the SHOP Marketplace, can now be used for certain non-SHOP small group plans if the business has a principal address in a county without SHOP plans available (see more information here).